-All that is to say, this verse (which is yet another example of Paul referring to both the general and special forms of salvation in the same passage) once again verifies that the doctrine of salvation connected with Paul's Gospel that he taught about throughout his epistles is indeed that every human who is affected by the curse and locked up in unbelief627 - not to mention in vanity628 (neither of which we've been locked up in because of any choice we made, but rather, from a relative perspective, because of a choice Adam made, and, from an absolute perspective, because God Himself chose to lock everyone up in that manner so we could eventually also be shown mercy and be delivered from the bondage of corruption, since, as we already discussed in a previous chapter, if we'd never experienced evil we couldn't have truly appreciated the contrasting goodness, and if we'd never experienced sin and death, we could never experience, and hence never truly appreciate, grace; immortality might not mean as much to us either, without having first experienced mortality, I should add) - will also be equally (actually, even more so629) affected by the cross and made immortal, even if it doesn't happen to everyone at the same time (with believers getting that special, earlier experience of salvation they've been promised, as well as potentially getting to rule and reign with Christ in the
+All that is to say, this verse (which is yet another example of Paul referring to both the general and special forms of salvation in the same passage) once again verifies that the doctrine of salvation connected with Paul's Gospel that he taught about throughout his epistles is indeed that every human who is affected by the curse and locked up in unbelief633 - not to mention in vanity634 (neither of which we've been locked up in because of any choice we made, but rather, from a relative perspective, because of a choice Adam made, and, from an absolute perspective, because God Himself chose to lock everyone up in that

+$^{^{632}}$ For this is good and acceptable in the sight of God our Saviour; Who will have all men to be saved, and to come unto the knowledge of the truth. - 1 Timothy 2:3-4 manner so we could eventually also be shown mercy and be delivered from the bondage of corruption, since, as we already discussed in a previous chapter, if we'd never experienced evil we couldn't have truly appreciated the contrasting goodness, and if we'd never experienced sin and death, we could never experience, and hence never truly appreciate, grace; immortality might not mean as much to us either, without having first experienced mortality, I should add) - will also be equally (actually, even more so635) affected by the cross and made immortal, even if it doesn't happen to everyone at the same time (with believers getting that special, earlier experience of salvation they've been promised, as well as potentially getting to rule and reign with Christ in the heavens during the impending ages, or perhaps getting to rule over the earth from Israel - depending on which sort of salvation they're experiencing - figuratively referred to as "everlasting life," or as "life eternal," in the KJV and other less literal Bible versions).

-627 For God hath concluded them all in unbelief, that he might have mercy upon all. - Romans 11:32
+633 For God hath concluded them all in unbelief, that he might have mercy upon all. - Romans11:32

-628 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God. - Romans 8:20-21
+634 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God. - Romans 8:20-21